 42. Send them a Medal of Hope

-My friend Teri founded Powered by Hope and she came up with this awesome idea!
-Get your strong champion a medal to recognize and honor their cancer fight.
-This is a great cancer gift!
+My friend Teri founded Powered by Hope and she came up with this awesome idea: giving medals of hope!
+Gift your cancer surviving friend a medal to recognize and honor their cancer fight.
+This is a great cancer gift for both men and women, especially as they cross a finish line and finish treatment or a major cancer milestone.

 43. Send a Friend stuffed animal care package

-My friend Shaye sent me an adorable stuffed dog from Send a Friend after a hospital stay and it was the cutest!
+My friend Shaye sent me an adorable stuffed dog from Send a Friend after a hospital stay, and it was the cutest gift!
 From the fun blue box saying I had a new friend, to the snuggly stuffed animal inside, I felt so loved with this gift!
 It's great for all ages.

 44. Photo nostalgia

 Photos can spark memories that bring healing emotions.
-Make a Chatbooks with pictures of you and them (could be old or new) and write the memories in the margins.
+Make a Chatbooks with pictures of you and them (could be old or new) and write the memories in the margins or positive messages for cancer caregivers and survivors.
 And/or, you could write reasons you love them and why you're fighting for them.
-Photos can make great gifts for cancer patients.
+Photos make great patient gifts because it brings positive emotions and the joys of life.

 45. Line up a photo shoot

-Line up a photographer to capture shots of the patient by themselves.
+Book a photographer to capture shots of the cancer patient by themselves.
 Or, arrange a family photo session or a friends session.
 Spend some time thinking (or asking) a cancer patient what would be the most meaningful moment(s) for them to capture and help make it happen.
+Include a friend or loved one.

-Find paintings, books, photographs, artwork, etc. done by people who have survived your friend's cancer type.
+Find paintings, books, photographs, artwork, etc. created by people who have survived your friend's cancer type.
 This isn't only a meaningful gift for a cancer patient, but it will give the artists support and it will boost your friend's spirits when they see art done by people who give them hope that they too can survive.
+This can be a really thoughtful gift.

 47. Do a walk/run in their honor

-Many cancer non-profits host physical activities as a way to fundraise.
+Many cancer nonprofits host physical activities as a way to fundraise.
 These can be walks/runs/swims/climbs and more.
 All of these events have ways for communities to rally around and celebrate a survivor.
 Trust me: it means the world to a cancer patient when friends and family come around them in this way.
 Lace up and join them for the event, and if you can't do that, donate to their team in their honor.
+A lot of the proceeds from advocacy organization events go toward cancer research.

 48. Patient resources